 This section includes two tests: the Reading Test and the Writing and Language Test.
 All questions are multiple choice and may include informational graphics, such as tables, graphs, and charts.

-On the Reading Test, you will read and interpret long passages drawn from works of literary fiction, U.S. and international history, social science, and science.
+On the Reading Test, you will read and interpret five long passages drawn from works of literary fiction, U.S. and international history, social science, and science.
 You will be asked to support some of your answers by citing evidence from the passage, analyze vocabulary words using context clues, examine hypotheses, and interpret data.

 On the Writing and Language Test, you will improve written passages using your knowledge of grammar, vocabulary, sentence structure, and punctuation.
 The passages will discuss a range of topics, including careers, history, social studies, and science.
 You'll be asked to better express the ideas and events in the passages and improve the way the information is developed and supported by evidence.

 You will earn points for each correct answer; there is no penalty for incorrect or blank answers.
 The highest total score possible is 1600.
 Your Total Score is the sum of your scores on the Math and Evidence Based Reading and Writing sections.
 But more scores will appear on your score report – subscores and cross-test scores – that reveal your performance on different parts of the test and give colleges more insight into your academic strengths.

 One of the best ways to prepare is to take timed practice tests and study sample questions.
 The College Board offers testing tips and free practice tests on khanacademy.org.
 Many inexpensive or free online test prep resources are available, as well as books.
 For additional testing tips see Tips to Improve Your SAT and ACT Scores.